 Section 5.
 Pay for Emergency Schedule Change.
-The parties agree that employees working in the case of an unforeseen emergency outside the City's control pursuant to Section 4, above, shall be paid time and one-half the employee's regular rate for hours worked outside of the employee's regular hours, as established under Section 3, above.
+The parties agree that employees working in the case of an unforeseen emergency outside the City's control will be provided as much advance notice as possible and, shall be paid time and one-half the employee's regular rate for hours worked outside of the employee's regular hours, as established under Section 3, above.
 The parties further agree that this premium payment will not pyramid with any overtime an employee may work during the same workweek.
-Actual hours worked under this section will count as hours worked towards the weekly overtime threshold.
+Actual hours worked under this section for emergency schedule changes will count as hours worked towards the weekly overtime threshold including PTO or sick leave usage.